hoppscotch/hoppscotch/README.md

 1. [Clone this repo](https://help.github.com/en/articles/cloning-a-repository) with git.
 2. Install pnpm using npm by running `npm install -g pnpm`.
 3. Install dependencies by running `pnpm install` within the directory that you cloned (probably `hoppscotch`).
+4. Update [`.env.example`](https://github.com/hoppscotch/hoppscotch/blob/main/packages/hoppscotch-app/.env.example) file found in `packages/hoppscotch-app` with your own keys and rename it to `.env`.
-4. Build the release files with `pnpm run generate`.
+5. Build the release files with `pnpm run generate`.
-5. Find the built project in `packages/hoppscotch-app/dist`.
+6. Find the built project in `packages/hoppscotch-app/dist`.
+Host these files on any [static hosting servers](https://www.pluralsight.com/blog/software-development/where-to-host-your-jamstack-site).

 ## **Contributing**